Ramblings

 Saturday 6th October – Glen Howe Park – This park is on the hillside above ParkWharncliffe Side on the opposite side of the Don valley from Wharncliffe Woods.
 The Park was given to the people of Wharncliffe Side in 1917 by local paper manufacturer Joseph Dixon and his friend John Mills, who had previously purchased the area for £1000, for use as a pleasure garden.
 Before this the area was previously known as Haw, How, Hall or Howe Wood.
 In 1974 it became administered by Sheffield City Council.
 An open area of green extends down from the car park.
 Up from this is a track that leads into the park.
 A small stream tumbles down the hillside beside the track.
 The woods are mature, dominated by Oak, Sycamore, Beech and Holly, with many other species present.
 A Jay calls high in the canopy.
 The track gently curves up to Glen Howe Tower, built in 1881 by John Mills who lived there until 1917.
 A little further up is a packhorse bridge that used to stand in the Ewden Valley.
 Built in 1734, it was moved to its present site in 1926 when More Hall reservoir was built.
 There are references to remains of a mediaeval moated hall here.
 There are memorials to Sir Arthur Cyril Pearson who was a wealthy London newspaper publisher who used his newspaper, “Pearson’s Weekly” to raise public donations for charitable purposes.
 One of these was “Pearson’s Fresh Air Fund”, established in 1892 to provide impoverished children from London’s East End with a day in the country.
 Having succeeded in raising large sums of money he proceeded to invite responsible organisations from other towns and cities to apply for funds to cover the cost of similar excursions.
 In 1893 a group of Sheffield teachers formed a “Fresh Air Group” and one of the most popular destinations was Glen Howe Park.
 We cross the bridge and follow a path through the woods that drops back down to the track.
 Back near the car park a Great Spotted Woodpecker is calling from a tree, but remains hidden.

 Bradfield – Two villages make up the centre of the extensive Bradfield Parish, the largest in England, to the west of Sheffield, High and Low Bradfield.
 We stop at High Bradfield, whose name would simply have meant “Broad Field” meaning an open stretch of Gargoylcountryside.
 It stood on one of the Salt Roads that brought salt from the mines of Cheshire.
 At the end of a pretty street, Town Gate, stands the Church of St Nicholas.
 There is evidence of an Anglo-Saxon church having been on the site.
 In the 11th century a new church was built by the de Lovetot family, Lords of Hallamshire in Ecclesfield, followed by two chapels-of-ease, in Sheffield and Bradfield under the control of St Wandrille’s Abbey, a Benedictine house in Normandy.
 This chapel was replaced in the 14th and 15th centuries by the present church.
 Gargoyles look down from the roof, one is a dragon which recalls chivalry and good-versus-evil and another is a Talbot dog, for the Talbot family, Earls of Shrewsbury who were Lords of the Manor for over two centuries.
 Tomb stones are laid in the path leading to the entrance, some with beautiful script from the 18th century.
-In the porch one of the stones has a cross set sideways carved into it, sign that it is a Chestreused coffin lid.
+In the porch one of the stones has a cross set sideways carved into it, a sign that it is a Chestreused coffin lid.
 In the main body of the church there are oak chandeliers designed by G.G.
 Pace in 1951 when electricity reached the village.
 Although the roof beams are relatively new, the original bosses have been retained, ranging from simple foliage designs to heraldic shields and badges such as dragons, an antelope, badge of Henry VI, a pelican, a symbol of piety, a Talbot dog, a unicorn with a royal coronet around its neck, symbol of Christ through its purity and virtue and the Green Man, an ancient symbol of the seasons and the growth of crops.
 There are some fine stained glass windows, one depicting St William of York (Archbishop – 1141-1147) with St SheepAndrew and St Peter, another was installed in 1877 using salvaged mediaeval glass and a fine window over the alter depicting the Nativity, Baptism, Crucifixion, Resurrection and Ascension.
 Near the organ, which is being tested, loudly, is a huge oak chest made out of a single tree trunk in the 12th century.
 It measures 9′ 3″ in length, 2′ wide and 20″ deep and weighs nearly half a ton.
 It has been strengthened with iron straps.
 On the wall nearby is a wooden plaque commemorating the disaster on March 11th 1864 when Dale Dyke Reservoir embankment above the village of Low Bradfield collapsed releasing 600 million gallons of water down the Loxley valley towards Sheffield resulting in the loss of over 240 lives.
 There are extensive graveyards by the church and out on the hillside.
 Some record the losses of young men in the wars, one in particular who died in a POW camp in Borneo in 1945.
 Sheep graze the grass in the graveyards.
 To the north is a large motte and bailey of a Norman castle, now covered in trees.

 Monday 8th October – Hoylandswaine – The church of St John the Evangelist stands away from the main village at what was once called Lower Haigh.
 Further down the road is the National School, now Hoylandswaine J&I School.
 The church is surrounded by tall Horse Chestnuts which makes it look like it is in a dell.
 Shiny conkers lay on the path.
 The building is closed.
 Behind the clock tower, a pillory, where a miscreant would have his head put through a hole in a hinged board and his hands through either side and be left to be abused by the good people, stands against the wall.
 A man is in the graveyard and tells me he is looking for a watercourse running through the area.
 “If I find it today, I be very pleased, but also very surprised,” he states.
 He is looking for a slight dip running across the grass which may reveal the course.
 The road heads up past the Pinfold and onto the Barnsley Road, at what was once called Greenside.
 The village has now been bypassed to the south.
 The Rose and Crown is an old pub.
 There was the Blacksmith’s Arms further up the hill, but this seems now to be a row of cottages.
 Opposite the junction is an overgrown apple orchard and the war memorial.
 Normally there are long lists of those who died in the First World War and a much shorter list of those who died in the Second World War, but here there are only four names for the first conflict and three for the second.
 Down from the junction is Mustard Hill, a place where mustard seed was grown?
 Between here and the Pinfold is the cricket ground and bowling green.
 Mustard Hill Cottages and others down the hill look like they date from the 18th century, but many other modern buildings have filled the area.
 The Post Office is shut down.
 The 1925 OS mark is at the base of its wall.
 Mustard Hill Well is behind a little wooden door in a brick built surround, restored in 1999.
 Skin Pit Lane heads up towards the bypass.
 There would have been evil smelling pits here, using large amounts of urine, to cure leather.
 Over the main A628 is a small group of cottages once known as “Top of the Green”.